Francisco-Rosa/FreeCAD-Movie/README.md

 - Download the ZIP file (click 'Clone or Download' button above)
 - For Ubuntu and similar OS's, extract it inside */home/username/.local/share/FreeCAD/Mod*
 - For Windows, extract it inside *C: \Users\your_user_name\AppData\Roaming\FreeCAD\Mod*
+- On macOS it is usually */Users/username/Library/Preferences/FreeCAD/Mod*
 - Launch FreeCAD

 ### Preparation

 Before using the workbench, some preparations are necessary:

 1. Create an animation with a workbench, script or macro of FreeCAD that are prepared for using this workbench (ex.
-ExplodedAssembly: https://github.com/Francisco-Rosa/ExplodedAssembly).
+[F_Rosa/ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly).
 2. If you want to integrated your animation workbench, script or macro to Movie Workbench, see how to in the TUTORIAL.txt file.
-3. For using render frames, you must install the Render Workbench, prepare rendering projects and test them to make sure everything is working correctly. (see information in https://github.com/FreeCAD/FreeCAD-render).
+3. For using render frames, you must install the Render Workbench, prepare rendering projects and test them to make sure everything is working correctly. (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
 4. Open the Render Workbench and position cameras that better show the animation (recommended).

 ### Usage